 Yes!
 Please get it look at.
 Hopefully the explanations and ideas above give the reasons for this.
 We or any other therapist will soon tell you if we think your ankle is fully functional again.
 The better therapists will also analyse and address any repercussions from altered movement throughout the body before giving you a clean bill of health too.
 Whether that’s an ankle sprain that’s a few weeks old or one that you had 20 years ago.

 So what should you be doing with your ankle.
-Traditionally we would say RICE regimen or even PRICE – Protection, Rest, Ice, Compression, Elevation.
+Traditionally we would say to use a RICE regimen or even PRICE – Protection, Rest, Ice, Compression, Elevation.
 Protection I would certainly recommend.
-Protection may mean getting you away from the pitch or away from having to walk on your freshly sprain ankle.
+Protection may mean getting you away from the pitch or away from having to walk on your freshly sprained ankle.
 Crutches are recommended for 4 days post injury to minimise swelling and bleeding in and around the joint.

 Ice is accepted practice as you probably know in the physiotherapy world.
-However, as with a lot of practices in the physiotherapy world there isn’t really any concrete evidence for it!
-My argument against using ice is that we are trying to interrupt our bodies natural response to injury.
-Why would we do that?
-Thousands of years of evolution and we’re coming along and saying it’s all wrong.
+However, as with a lot of practices in the physiotherapy world there isn’t really any concrete evidence for it.
+I question whether should look to interrupt in anyway the boy’s natural healing process.
+Surely thousands of years of evolution has led us to swell for a reason?

-Ice is great for distracting your nerves from pain and perhaps allowing you to get on with your day less inhibited by your injury.
+That said ice is good for distracting your nerves from pain and perhaps allowing you to get on with your day less inhibited by your injury.
 But is it the right thing to do to enable your body to do what it needs to do to heal?
 Same argument goes for anti-inflammatory medication.
 Ultimately it’s your choice.
 Here is a link to a good article which has links to the conflicting research to help you decide which side of the fence you want to sit on.